Vortex theory of the atom: William Thomson (Lord Kelvin)

 William Thomson, later to become Lord Kelvin, became concerned with the nature of Dalton's chemical elements, whose atoms appeared in only a few forms but in vast numbers.
 He was inspired by Helmholtz's findings, reasoning that the aether, a substance then hypothesised to pervade all of space, should be capable of supporting such stable vortices.
 According to Helmholtz’s theorems, these vortices would correspond to different kinds of knot.
 Thomson suggested that each type of knot might represent an atom of a different chemical element.
 He further speculated that multiple knots might aggregate into molecules of somewhat lower stability.

 He published his paper "On Vortex Atoms" in the Proceedings of the Royal Society of Edinburgh in 1867.

 Peter Tait

-Thomson's colleague Peter Guthrie Tait was attracted by the vortex atom theory and undertook a pioneering study of knots, producing a systematic classification of those with up to 10 crossings, in the hope of thus systematising the various elements.
+Thomson's colleague Peter Guthrie Tait was attracted by the vortex atom theory and undertook a pioneering study of knots, producing a systematic classification of those with up to 10 crossings, in the hope of thus systematizing the various elements.